Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ### Localizing dynamic data

-When your lookup data is sourced from the database, and can be changed dynamically, then providing localization text in the static resource files may not be a viable option.
-In this case, you may need to store translations in the same database - either in separate columns for each supported language, or in a child table, if a list of supported languages is not predefined.
+When your lookup data is sourced from the database and can be changed dynamically, then providing localization text in the static resource files may not be a viable option.
+In this case, you may need to store translations in the same database - either in separate columns for each supported language or in a child table, if a list of supported languages is not predefined.

-In order to provide the header's localization text for each supported language/culture, you need to specify it in additional attributes with special names `lang-<Culture Name>`, e.g. `lang-es`.
+To provide the header's localization text for each supported language/culture, you need to specify it in additional attributes with special names `lang-<Culture Name>`, e.g. `lang-es`.
 You can use the two-letter ISO language code for the general translations, but you can also provide overrides for country-specific languages, such as `lang-es-ES`.

 :::caution
 Localization texts from the **additional attributes take precedence** over any texts found in the static application resources.